Saint

 John the Baptist pictured with a halo.
 In Christian iconography, saints may also be depicted with wreaths, palm branches, white lilies and other attributes.

 In Christian belief, a saint, also known as a hallow, is a person who is recognized as having an exceptional degree of holiness, likeness, or closeness to God.
 However, the use of the term saint depends on the context and denomination.
 Official ecclesiastical recognition, and veneration, is conferred on some denominational saints through the process of canonization in the Catholic Church or glorification in the Eastern Orthodox Church after their approval.
 The saints are honored in the liturgical calendars of Evangelical Lutheranism and Anglicanism.
 In other nonconformist denominations, such as the Plymouth Brethren, and following from Pauline usage, saint refers broadly to any holy Christian without special recognition or selection.

 While the English word saint (deriving from the Latin sanctus) originated in Christianity, historians of religion tend to use the appellation "in a more general way to refer to the state of special holiness that many religions attribute to certain people", referring to the Hindu rishi, Sikh bhagat or guru, the Shintoist kami, the Taoist immortal or zhenren, the Jewish tzadik, the Islamic walī/fakir, and the Buddhist arhat or bodhisattva also as saints.
-Depending on the religion, saints are recognized either by official declaration, as in Roman Catholicism, Oriental Orthodoxy or Eastern Orthodoxy, or by popular acclamation (see folk saint).
+Depending on the religion, saints are recognized either by official declaration, as in Catholicism, Oriental Orthodoxy or Eastern Orthodoxy, or by popular acclamation (see folk saint).

 Etymology

+The word saint derives from the Latin sanctus, meaning "holy" or "consecrated", and entered English through Old French seint and Middle English saint, retaining its meaning as a holy person and historically used to refer to individuals regarded as holy.

-The word hallow is synonymous with saint, the former derived from the Old English hālig, the same root as “holy,” and refers to holy individuals.
-It is preserved in certain names and traditions celebrating saints, such as Allhallowtide, a period that includes All Hallows’ Eve (Halloween) and All Hallows’ Day (November 1).
-The word saint itself derives from the Latin sanctus, meaning “holy” or “consecrated,” and entered English through Old French seint and Middle English saint, retaining its meaning as a holy person and historically used to refer to individuals regarded as holy.
+The word hallow is synonymous with saint, the former derived from the Old English hālig, the same root as "holy", and refers to holy individuals.
+It is preserved in certain names and traditions celebrating saints, such as Allhallowtide, a period that includes All Hallows' Eve (Halloween) and All Hallows' Day.

 General characteristics

-The English word saint comes from the Latin sanctus, with the Greek equivalent being ἅγιος (hagios) 'holy'.
-The word ἅγιος appears 229 times in the Greek New Testament, and its English translation 60 times in the corresponding text of the King James Version of the Bible.
+The Greek equivalent of the Latin sanctus is ἅγιος (hagios) 'holy'.
+This Greek word appears 235 times in the Greek New Testament.
+The King James Version of the Bible translates 191 times (as 'holy' or 'Holy') and 61 times (as 'saints').

 The word sanctus was originally a technical one in ancient Roman religion, but due to its globalized use in Christianity the modern word saint is now also used as a translation of comparable terms for persons "worthy of veneration for their holiness or sanctity" in other religions.

 Many religions also use similar concepts (but different terminology) to venerate persons worthy of some honor.
 Author John A. Coleman of the Graduate Theological Union, Berkeley, California, wrote that saints across various cultures and religions have the following family resemblances: